Solly March

-Solomon Benjamin March (born 20 July 1994) is an English professional footballer who plays as a right winger for club Brighton & Hove Albion.
+Solomon Benjamin March (born 20 July 1994) is an English professional footballer who plays as a right winger.

 Early life

 March was born in Eastbourne, East Sussex.
 His father, Steve, had been an apprentice footballer at Brighton & Hove Albion in the late 1980s.
-March attended secondary school at Ringmer Community College and St Bede's School, Hailsham.
+March attended secondary school at Ringmer Community College and St Bede's School, Eastbourne.
 Between 2008 and 2012 March played cricket for Hellingly C.C.

 Club career

 Lewes

 March played at Crystal Palace between the ages of 11 and 13 and then switched from Eastbourne Borough to fellow East Sussex club Lewes as a youth player.
 Lewes were playing in the Isthmian League Premier Division, and the 17-year-old March made his first-team debut on 10 September 2011, coming on in the 86th minute as a substitute in the 4–1 home victory over Aveley, when he was offered a scholarship by Brighton & Hove Albion.